 While we are happy to always answer any of your questions, we are not qualified to give medical advice.
 Our information would be considered for educational purposes only.
 Our information has not been evaluated by the Food and Drug Administration.
 We recommend that you consult with a qualified healthcare practitioner if you have concerns about using any herbal, essential oil, or fixed oil/butter products, particularly if you are pregnant, nursing, or on any medications.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 By purchasing our products, you are acknowledging and accepting our terms, allergies, precautions, and warnings and will not hold us liable.

 Because we use many unrefined and herbal ingredients, it is possible to find some tiny fragments of organic materials such as herbs from an oil infusion in you product.
 Since we make all of our products in very small batches, and we use no water in our recipes, we have no need for preservatives.
-We feel confident saying that our products should last approximately one year from the time that you receive them.
 Keeping all of the products clean and dry by not using wet hands to scoop out any of the products will help all of the products stay fresh.

 Since we use only natural ingredients and no fillers or chemical stabilizers, sometimes the products can separate a bit (ex. white flakes of cocoa or shea butter in a salve or cream or product looking “cracked on the top” or “pulling away” from the sides of a jar) when exposed to extremes in temperature over time.
 This does not affect the quality of the product or the moisturizing effects; it is simply just a change in appearance and sometimes the texture.
-To return any of the creams, balms, or salves to their original state (this does not include any of the whipped butters!), it is simple to place the tin in a heat proof dish and heat up the cream gently in a low temperature set oven (please use caution and let the dish/tin cool before touching as the tin can get very hot even in a low temp oven!).
+To return any of the creams, balms, or salves to their original state (this does not include any of the whipped butters!), it is simple to place the jar in a heat proof dish and heat it up gently in a low temperature set oven (please use caution and let the dish/jar cool before touching as the jar can get very hot even in a low temp oven!).
 After cooling, the product will once again regain its original consistency.
 Please be advised that heating the creams, balms, or salves to a high temperature can shorten their lifespan.

 While our products are considered safe for most skin types, some people can be sensitive or allergic to the natural ingredients.
 This is highly dependent on the individual and while an ingredient is ideal for one person, it could cause a reaction in another.
 Each of our products contains a complete list of ingredients so you can make a determination about what is right for you.
 It is wise to always read the ingredient label before each purchase as we do sometimes change formulations.